k2view-academy/K2View-Academy/articles/07_table_population/02_source_object_types.md

 <p><strong>Structure</strong></p>
 </td>
 <td width="259">
 <p>SQL query.
-All fields in a Select statement become query output.</p>
+All fields in a SELECT statement become query output.</p>
 </td>
 <td width="251">
 <p>Fabric Java function where Category = Root and Type = Root Function.
 The root function must have at least one input parameter and yield an array of Objects (Object[]).</p>